THEY-Consulting/they-terraform/README.md

 ### Deployment

 Currently, we only use a single workspace within each cloud provider.
-To deploy each examples (temporarily) use:
+To deploy each example (temporarily) use:

 ```
 cd examples/aws/<example>